nikitavoloboev/data/productivity/flow/Rules.md

 - Limit distractions.
 Strive to increase signal to noise ratio.

 ## Anki
- - Post all my anki decks in the wiki here under [anki decks](../anki/anki-decks.md)
+- Post all my anki decks in the wiki here under [anki decks](../anki/anki-decks.md).
-- Lowercase all deck names and folders
+- Lowercase all deck names and folders.
-- Follow the same capitalising rules as in markdown for making cards
+- Follow the same capitalising rules as in markdown for making cards.
+Start all cards capitalised.
-	- start all cards capitalised
-- Don't make a card of a fact or something that you can easily look up
+- Don't make a card of a fact or something that you can easily look up.

 ## Product Hunt
 - Add products I like to an appropriate collection.